Jillian Johnson

 Jillian Johnson is an American politician and non-profit administrator.
-Since 2015, she has served on the Durham City Council, and is the first LGBTQ member to be elected to the council.
-From 2019 to 2021, she served as the Mayor Pro-Temopore of Durham, North Carolina.
+From 2015 to 2023, she served on the Durham City Council, and was the first LGBTQ member to be elected to the council.
+From 2017 to 2021, she served as the Mayor Pro-Tempore of Durham, North Carolina.

 Early life and education

 Johnson grew up in Virginia and attended the Maggie L. Walker Governor's School for Government and International Studies in Richmond.
 In 1999, she moved to Durham, North Carolina to attend Duke University.
 She graduated in 2003 with a bachelor of arts degree in public policy and a minor in women's studies.

 Career

 Johnson is a member of the Democratic Party.
 She was elected to the Durham City Council in 2015, focusing her campaign on racial, economic, and environmental justice, police accountability, and equitable development.
 Upon her election to office, she became the first openly LGBTQ person elected to the city council and, at the time of her swearing in, was the youngest member of the council.
-In 2017, the was chosen, by unanimous vote from the council, to serve as Mayor Pro Tempore of Durham until 2021.
+In 2017, she was chosen, by unanimous vote from the council, to serve as Mayor Pro Tempore of Durham until 2021.
 She was re-elected to her second term on the council in 2019.

 Johnson was appointed by the mayor to serve on the Audit Services Oversight Committee, the Durham Housing Authority Board, the Human Relations Commission, the Joint City-County Committee, the Mayor's Council For Women, the Participatory Budgeting Steering Committee, the Race Equity Commission, the Racial Equity Task Force, the Workers' Rights Commission, and the Council Subcommittee on Housing.
 She was also appointed as the Vice Chair of the Council Procedures Committee and as an alternate member of the Durham Bicycle and Pedestrian Advisory Commission and the Community Safety and Wellness Task Force.
 She also foused on police reform and funding alternative programs to assist in crisis response.

 In February 2019, Johnson and then-councilwoman Vernetta Alston were both disinvited from speaking at a Black History Month celebration held at Immaculata Catholic School.
 Alston and Johnson were originally invited by the school's African-American Heritage Committee as part of the school's "Influential African American Women" theme.
 The invitation was rescinded after there were threats to protest the event due to Alston and Johnson being openly gay public officials.
 Fr.
 Christopher VanHaight, the pastor at Immaculate Conception Catholic Church and Head of Immaculata Catholic School, said he made the decision to rescind the invitation and close the school for a day after receiving messages from some school parents voicing concern about having a "pro-gay marriage" politician speak at the school He also stated that the school "needed a break from politicians."
 Fr.
 VanHaight's decision was supported by Bishop Luis R. Zarama and the Diocese of Raleigh.